 You will be welcomed by the Headmaster and then take a tour of the school with a senior pupil.
 There is also the opportunity to take part in some of the activities on offer at the school.
 Senior staff host a Q&A session before lunch and you will have the chance to meet Housemasters and visit a boarding house.

-The Sixth Form Open Day is held in October for boys and girls in Year 11.
+The Sixth Form Open Day is held in the autumn term for girls and boys in Year 11.
 You will be welcomed by the Headmaster before being taken on a tour of the school, including a visit to one of our Houses.
 You can ask questions of senior staff in a Q&A session and will have lunch with our Heads of Department.
 This is an opportunity to ask questions about the A Level subjects you are interested in studying and about the extra-curricular life of the school.
 You will also have the chance to see some of the school’s extraordinary collections and to hear about Div, our multi-disciplinary programme, which is at the heart of a Winchester education.